michael-basil/michael-basil.github.io/health.md

 ## How did I evolve to be healthy?

-Mindset recalibration.
-Our thoughts, actions, and desires are shaped and driven by the attitues and metaphors in our conceptual system.
+***Mindset recalibration.***  Our thoughts, actions, and desires are shaped and driven by the attitues and metaphors in our conceptual system.
 Generally speaking prior to my relatively recent positive inflection points all of my manifestions (appearance outcomes, internal health and behaviors) were shaped by:

-* Nutrition is mysterious
+* Nutrition is a mystery
 * Eat often and mindlessly
 * Exercise will allow me to eat what I want, when I want, and however much I want
 * Enjoyment comes from consuming more, more, more
 * Health pursuits are expensive and need to be fancy
 * Sugar is aweful but alcohol and burritos are exempted
 * Extra weight can be burned off
-* Weight loss plateus are a result of bad genetic
+* Weight loss plateus are a result of bad genetics
 * Fasting is bad for metabolism and IMPOSSIBLE
 * Addiction behaviors, not me!
 * Discomfort is bad and should be avoided or confronted